jbmokuz/pocket-monster-of-the-week/Playbooks/psychic.md

 > After one minute, you conjure an entrance to an extra dimensional room.
 You, and any Pokemon you designate, can enter the extra dimensional room as long as you keep the entrance open.
 While closed, the entrance is invisible (and inaccessible) from the outside.

-> Pokemon in the room can not use or be effected by, non combat psycic effects or any items.
+> Pokemon in the room can not use or be effected by, non combat psychic effects or any items.

 ### ☐ Extrasensory